Connect to and manage Teradata in Microsoft Purview

 Schema: List subset of databases to import expressed as a semicolon separated list.
 For Example:

-Acceptable database name patterns using SQL LIKE expressions syntax include using %.
+Acceptable database name patterns can be static names or contain wildcard %.
 For example:

 - Start with A or